PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

 Serial Console
 ==============

+ [[Warning:  This all sounds great, but the fact is that I have not yet gotten any serial UART output to work from the MEB.]]

   A serial console is not required to use NuttX.
 However, all of the Nuttx example code in the apps/examples assumes that you have a serial console.
 The Ethernet Starter Kit(even with the MEB) does not